 In a speech in Washington in February 2016, Wang Yi appeared to leave open the door to a constructive discussion.
 He noted that the decision was South Korea's to make, but also that China's security interests must be taken into account and that China should be provided with a "convincing explanation" from the US and the ROK.
 In March 2016, US Deputy Secretary of State Antony Blinken announced that he hoped China would accept an offer from the US to have a technical discussion about THAAD's implications for China.
 The US Army Space and Missile Command's David Mann noted that "It's very, very important that we clarify that that radar, that system is not looking at China."
 However, China's Ministry of Foreign Affairs has stated that the issue is not merely a technical one.
-As of May 2016, it wasn't known whether substantive talks had been conducted between the US and China on this issue.
+During Russian President Vladimir Putin's visit to Beijing in May 2016, Chinese President Xi Jinping and Mr Putin both denounced the THAAD system.